Unusual Options Activity Insight: Cleveland-Cliffs | Benzinga

 Unusual Options Activity Insight: Cleveland-Cliffs

-On Friday, shares of Cleveland-Cliffs (NYSE:CLF) saw unusual options activity.
-After the option alert, the stock price moved down to $24.86.
+Shares of Cleveland-Cliffs (NYSE:CLF) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $24.32.

 - Sentiment: BULLISH